ViennaTools/ViennaPS/README.md

 ## License

-ViennaPS is licensed under the [MIT License](./LICENSE).
+Versions < 4.3.0 were released under MIT License.
+Starting with version 4.3.0, the project is licensed under GPL-3.0 License.
+For more details, please refer to the [LICENSE](./LICENSE) file in the base directory of the repository.

-Some third-party libraries used by ViennaPS are under their own permissive licenses (MIT, BSD, Apache-2.0).
+Some third-party libraries used by ViennaPS are under their own permissive licenses (BSD, Apache-2.0).
 See [`THIRD_PARTY_LICENSES.md`](./THIRD_PARTY_LICENSES.md) for details.